 Photos & videos

-My standard fee is £40 for a daytime session and £45 for evening sessions (after 5pm) and £60 for couples.
+My standard fees are £40 for a daytime sessions and £45 for evening sessions (after 5pm) and £60 for couples.

 Concessions may be available for people on very low incomes or young people in training.

 I require 48-hours notice for cancellations.